Yes, certain UV rays can penetrate windows, but the extent depends on the glass type and UV wavelength.

 Do All Windows Block UV Rays Equally?

 No, not all windows block UV rays equally.
-Laminated glass and windows with special UV-blocking coatings can block up to 99% of UVA rays, while standard soda-lime glass allows most UVA through but blocks nearly all UVB rays.
+Laminated glass and windows with special UV-blocking coatings or films can greatly reduce UVA transmission, while standard soda-lime glass allows much more UVA through but still blocks most UVB rays.

 Can You Get Sunburned From UV Rays Through A Window?

-It is unlikely to get sunburned from UV rays passing through a window because standard glass blocks nearly all UVB rays responsible for sunburn.
-However, UVA rays that penetrate can still cause skin damage without visible burning.
+It is much less likely to get sunburned through a standard window because most UVB—the main sunburn-causing band—is blocked.
+However, UVA that penetrates the glass can still contribute to skin damage without obvious burning.

 Does Tempered Glass Block More UV Rays Than Regular Glass?

-Tempered glass does not inherently block more UV radiation than regular glass unless it has special coatings or lamination.
-Its main purpose is strength and safety, not improved UV protection.
+Tempered glass does not inherently block more UV radiation than regular glass unless it includes special coatings, films, or lamination.
+Its main purpose is strength and safety rather than improved UV protection.

 Conclusion – Can You Get UV Rays Through A Window?